 What types of trials are currently open

-- Supportive care trials — Testing interventions for swallowing, speech, dry mouth, and other radiation side effects.
+- Supportive care trials — Testing treatments for side effects like difficulty swallowing, dry mouth, pain, and nutritional problems during and after cancer treatment.

 Recently added Head And Neck Cancer trials